otenycom/netpy/docs/WRITE_CREATE_PIPELINE_ARCHITECTURE.md

 # Write/Create Pipeline Architecture

+## Implementation Status: ✅ COMPLETE

+This architecture has been fully implemented.
+All phases are complete and the solution builds successfully.

+**Implementation Date:** November 2024

 ## Executive Summary

-This document proposes improvements to align our C# ORM with Odoo's extensibility model while maintaining our distinctive features: **type safety** and **high performance**.
+This document describes our C# ORM's extensibility model, which is aligned with Odoo's patterns while maintaining our distinctive features: **type safety** and **high performance**.

 The key change: **Property setters delegate to a unified `Write()` method with pipeline support**, rather than having individual pipelines per property setter.